 The heat from a hot drink will warm you from the inside and help you to de-stress – so it’s a double benefit.

 This is so easy and a great thing to try if you are struggling to get your milk to let down.
 Any time I have a cuppa in my hand, I immediately relax a little.
 And I found that the warmth of the cup of tea (it’s always tea for me!) had the same effect as a warm flannel on my breast.
 If I am able to relax and add a little heat, let down usually follows.

 #7 – breathe

 No kidding – you need to breathe.
 This is not earth shattering news but it’s THE best way to relax and let go of frustration and tension in your body.

-I found that different types of stimulation worked on different occasions – and I never knew what would work when, so I just tried a few ideas until I got the milk to let down.
+Different types of stimulation work on different occasions – and you never know what will work when, so try a few ideas until you get your milk to let down.

 And remember to check out Milkology’s Ultimate Breastfeeding Class – she’ll have you confident and excited to start nursing in no time.

 Here are more posts just for new breastfeeding moms